Control-D-Inc/ctrld/README.md

 ## Router Mode
 You can run `ctrld` on any supported router, which will function similarly to the Service Mode mentioned above.
 The list of supported routers and firmware includes:
-- OpenWRT
+- Asus Merlin
 - DD-WRT
-- Asus Merlin
+- FreshTomato
 - GL.iNet
+- OpenWRT
+- pfSense
+- Synology
-- Ubiquiti
+- Ubiquiti (UniFi, EdgeOS)

 In order to start `ctrld` as a DNS provider, simply run `./ctrld setup auto` command.